 - If you have a high speed blender, soak your cashews in hot water for 15 minutes.
 If you have a normal blender, soak the cashews for about 8 hours or overnight.
 After soaking, drain and rinse the cashews.

-- Place the soaked and drained cashews into your blender along with all of the other ingredients and blend until smooth.
+- Place the soaked and drained cashews into your blender along with all of the other ingredients, starting with ¾ cup of water, and blend until smooth.
+Add more water for a thinner consistency if desired.

 - Use the sauce for nachos, buddha bowls or pasta!